mosabua/bc-owner-builder/hpa.md

 One Home Warranty is required for builder built homes:

-- 2 years on finishing and mechanical systems, labour and materials
+- 2 years on finishing and mechanical systems, free of defects on_labour and materials_
-- 5 years on building envelope
+- 5 years free of defects on  _building envelope_
-- 10 years on structure, structural defects
+- 10 years free of _structural defects_

+Warranty requirement can NOT be waived or overridden in other contract.

 Owner build is same